navnit0707/VideoStreamingPlatform/README.md

 # Flow of development of This course

     This project is bootstrapped starting from the scractch

     ## Create React App
     ## Tailwind Setup
        npm i tailwindcss
        npx tailwind init to create a tailwind config file setting path of the file where tailwind css will applies  content: ["./src/**/*.{html,js}"],

        setting tailwind directives to the main css file i.e
         @tailwind base;
         @tailwind components;
         @tailwind utilities;

+## redux store to manage state

+    redux toolkit setup:- npm i @reduxjs/tookit
+    react-redux setup :- npm i react-redux

+    setup of store
+        1. create a store in utils folder  (store.js)
+        2. create a slice to manage app data
+        3. created  reducer and actions
+        3. configure the store and slice .
+        5. provide store to teh app by Provider store={store}

 # Getting Started with Create React App